darrenldl/oali/README.md

   - Mildly complex FDE setups are really laborious and error prone to set up, and unfortunately you can't really afford human errors during these set ups depending on the nature of installation
   - A lot of decisions are based on information processing and very mechanical - no point in having a human devoted to repeating deterministic steps
 - Why not bash?
-  - The previous iteration of this installer was written in bash actually (see `scripts/setup.sh`), but it only supported one disk layout and always have encryption
+  - The previous iteration of this installer was written in bash actually (see `laptop/scripts/setup.sh` at [oali-profiles](https://github.com/darrenldl/oali-profiles)), but it only supported one disk layout and always have encryption
   - Adding a lot of decision making code and information handling code to bash code was really tedious and difficult
 - Why OCaml?
   - I know I can do OCaml/Rust reasonably fast, but slow to a crawl with dynamically typed langs